catamphetamine/react-pages/README.md

 }
 ```

-On the client side, in order for `@preload` to work all `<Link/>`s imported from `react-router` **must** be instead imported from `react-website`.
+On the client side, in order for `@preload` to work all `<Link/>`s imported from `react-router` **must** be instead imported from `react-website` package.
 Upon a click on a `<Link/>` first it waits for the next page to preload, and then, when the next page is fully loaded, it is displayed to the user and the URL in the address bar is updated.

 `@preload()` also works for Back/Forward web browser buttons navigation.
 If one `@preload()` is in progress and another `@preload()` starts (e.g. Back/Forward browser buttons) the first `@preload()` will be cancelled if `bluebird` `Promise`s are used in the project and also if `bluebird` is configured for [`Promise` cancellation](http://bluebirdjs.com/docs/api/cancellation.html) (this is an advanced feature and is not required for operation). `@preload()` can be disabled for certain "Back" navigation cases by passing `instantBack` property to a `<Link/>` (e.g. for links on search results pages).